sendyne/SFP10X_COM/README.md

   (`-framework CoreFoundation -framework IOKit`),
 * the user needs to link against the libobjc library (`-lobjc`).

-In addition, as explained in the [FTDI Application Note AN_134](http://www.ftdichip.com/Support/Documents/AppNotes/AN_134_FTDI_Drivers_Installation_Guide_for_MAC_OSX.pdf) regarding the possible conflicts with Apple's own FTDI driver, FTDI driver and the FTDI D2XX library, the user might need to manually unload kernel extensions for the SFP10X_COM library to work properly (see commands `kextstat` and `kextunload`).
+In addition, as explained in the [FTDI Application Note AN_134][ftdi_mac_an] regarding the possible conflicts with Apple's own FTDI driver, FTDI driver and the FTDI D2XX library, the user might need to manually unload kernel extensions for the SFP10X_COM library to work properly (see commands `kextstat` and `kextunload`).

+### Notes for Linux platforms
+Compilation on Linux platforms requires additional linking:

+* the user needs to link against pthread and dl libraries (`-lpthread -ldl`).

+In addition, similar to OS X platforms, some kernel modules need to unloaded to allow the FTDI D2XX library to bind to the device.
+Those kernel modules are `ftdi_sio` and `usbserial`.
+Refer to the
+[FTDI D2XXdocumentation][ftdi_linux_an] for more details.
+Finally, executables should be run with elevated privileges (using the `sudo` command).

 ### C# wrapper ###
 A [C# wrapper](CSharp_wrapper/) for the SFP10X_COM library is also provided to